cagledw/climate_analyzer/README.md

 Each is assigned an ID, such as: 'GHCND:USW00024233' This app supports searching for station ID based on a geographical region.

-Geographical Regions are specified fip_code.
+Geographical Regions are specified by fip_code.
 See: https://www.census.gov/library/reference/code-lists/ansi.html

 Command line options to assist in station ID determination: